Armchair Analyst: Roster build status for all 22 MLS teams ahead of 2017

 Of those two holes I'd expect the No. 10 spot is the more likely to get plugged with a DP signing unless Homegrown playmakers Marco Bustos or Kianz Froese really show out in training camp, while Masato Kudo is given a real chance to win the starting job at center forward (though I could easily see the 'Caps packaging a couple of their surplus center backs or midfielders to the Revs in exchange for Kamara, who'd fit their needs quite well).

 I'm not sure where rumored targets Scott Arfield, Luis Gil or Juninho would fit.
-None of those guys is a true No. 10, and all seem like surplus weight at spots where the 'Caps are already solid.
+None of those guys is a true No. 10, and all seem like extra weight at spots where the 'Caps are already solid.

+JANUARY 1 UPDATE: They consciously uncoupled from Kudo, who's headed back to Japan, and they've also been linked to a pair of South American No. 9s with varying track records.
+Cristian Menendez is certainly the more attractive target of the pair.

+Whether it's him or someone else they're going to sign a forward – they have to, right?
+Worth noting that Sigthorsson makes almost as much sense for the 'Caps as he does for Philly, so perhaps they're one of the other teams that are sniffing around.
+He'd almost certainly walk right into their starting lineup.

 San Jose Earthquakes

-The Offseason So Far: The declined 12 options and signed one Homegrown player.
+The Offseason So Far: They declined 12 options and signed one Homegrown player.
 Things are off to a slow start.

 Happily for Quakes fans, that one Homegrown is a potential starter.
 Right back Nick Lima reminds me a lot of Tony Beltran, and it wouldn't shock me at all if he's on the field from First Kick onwards.